Organization and workspace roles

 AI Hub uses roles to manage members’ permissions across the organization and in shared workspaces.

-About organization and workspace roles
+About roles

-Roles and their associated permissions can be assigned at the organization level and at the workspace level.
 Organization roles affect access and permissions for tasks performed at the organization level, such as managing organization settings.
 The following organization roles can be assigned:

 -